Dr. Fritz Eberhard, SDR Director General, turns the first sod.June, 10th 1954

 Reopening of the Television Tower's visitor facilities following a nine-month renovation period.July, 13th 1983

 A newly-constructed gondola for cleaning the windows goes into operation.June, 25th 1985

 The "Lichtzeichen" ("Light Signals") event: for five nights green and red lights climb up the Tower as a warning against the impending climate catastrophe.
 The project was realised by Ritter, a Pforzheim environmentalist company, in cooperation with Pforzheim University's School of Design.March 1990

 For the Expo 93 International Horticultural Show the Slovenian artist Branko Smon spans three steel cables from the ground to the Tower pod.
 Attached to them and visible from afar are large, red, luminous windsocks that flutter playfully to and fro according to the force and direction of the wind.May, 12th 1993

 For the first time the Tower shaft undergoes thorough renovation, a complicated construction project dependent on prevailing weather conditions.
 Cosmetic repairs to the building are necessary because of cracks and erosion caused by weathering.
 In addition, the transmitter mast receives a new coat of paint.1994

 Catering contract signed with Willi Weber, Schumacher's manager.
-Armin Karrer takes over the running of the starred restaurant "Webers Gourmet".January 1999
+Armin Karrer takes over the running of the starred restaurant "Webers Gourmet".Januar 1999